The Jim Carrey movie sequels that didn’t star Jim Carrey

 The initial script for a Bruce follow-up came from Bobby Florsheim and Josh Stolberg’s screenplay The Passion Of The Ark, which was the subject of a seven-studio bidding war in 2004.
 Sony eventually won the script for $2.5 million and a percentage of the film’s profits.

 Carell reprises his role as Evan Baxter, formerly a news reporter and now a US congressman, who’s called upon to re-enact the building of Noah’s Ark when Freeman’s God starts feeling smite-y.
-This includes building a massive wooden ship, gathering two of every animal, and growing a great big bushy beard, all while keeping his family and fellow Congressman onside with his strange antics.
+This includes building a massive wooden ship, gathering two of every animal, and growing a great big bushy beard, all while keeping his family and fellow Congressmen onside with his strange antics.

 Originally budgeted at $140m, the film ballooned as visual effects and set construction prices mounted up.
 Universal expected higher box-office returns than they usually would for a comedy due to the success of the original, but the growing price-tag eventually made Sony withdraw their funding and stake in the sequel.

 For all of its expense, the film is notable as one of the first major productions of this size to offset all carbon emissions, in keeping with the film’s theme of protecting the Earth.
-As well as planting trees to zero out the film’s footprint, the filmmakers gave all salvageable materials from the massive ark set to Habitat For Humanity after filming was complete.
+As well as planting trees to zero out the film’s footprint, the filmmakers donated all salvageable materials from the massive ark set to Habitat For Humanity after filming was complete.

 Say what you like about the film itself, which never really squares the circle of an impending second apocalyptic flood in a comic way, but at least practically speaking, Evan Almighty gives more back than it takes in time and goodwill.